-In FY 2002, the BOP established the Life Connections Program (LCP), an 18-month multifaith residential program in five institutions.
-The institutions are FMC Carswell(TX), FCI Leavenworth(KS), FCI Milan(MI), FCI Petersburg(VA), and USP Terre Haute(IN).
+In FY 2002, the BOP established the Life Connections Program (LCP), an 18-month multi-faith residential program in five institutions.
+The institutions are FMC Carswell (TX), FCI Leavenworth (KS), FCI Milan (MI), FCI Petersburg (VA), and USP Terre Haute (IN).

 The LCP provides opportunities for the development of the participating inmates' faith commitment, with a goal of providing the necessary life skills and tools for successful transition back to their respective communities.
 The LCP consists of a multi-phase program which instills values and character through a curriculum of personal, social and moral development.
 Two phases of mentoring,--incarceration and post-incarceration phase--are also provided to the LCP inmates.
 In addition, the program is being carried out in partnership with a broad spectrum of faith-based contractors, volunteers, and community organizations.
-As of November 15, 2016, 2,559 inmates have successfully completed the LCP and 533 inmates are currently participating in the program.

 Inmates not eligible for the residential LCP have the opportunity to participate in the Threshold program.
 Threshold is a non-residential spiritual and values-based program taught by chaplains and volunteers over a six to nine month period.
 This program strengthens an inmate's institutional adjustment and community reentry efforts.
-In FY 2016, approximately eighty institutions offered the Threshold program.
+In FY 2018, approximately sixty institutions offered the Threshold program.
+This will be maintained in FY 2019 and FY 2020.